MetaMask/faq/DEVELOPERS.md

   }
 }, 100);
 ```
-If you think this is an antipattern, and should be replaced with an event/subscription model, we encourage you to voice that opinion, let us know, and we could get an improved API adopted as an [EIP](https://github.com/ethereum/EIPs).
+If you think this is an antipattern, and should be replaced with an event/subscription model, we encourage you to voice that opinion.
+Let us know, and we could get an improved API adopted as an [EIP](https://github.com/ethereum/EIPs).